How To Get From Abu Dhabi To Dubai (Ultimate Guide!)

 By Tour

-The attractions you visit depend on the specific tour, but many include stops at the Dubai Marina, Dubai Mall, Burj Khalifa, Museum of the Future, Al Fahidi Fort, and the Gold and Spice Souks.
-Such a tour can cost about €80 (300 AED) per person.
+Depending on the tour, stops might include Dubai Marina, Dubai Mall, the Burj Khalifa, Museum of the Future, Al Fahidi Fort, and the Gold and Spice Souks.
+Prices are usually around €80 (300 AED) per person — not bad when you consider that transport, organization, and sightseeing are all bundled together.

 Conclusions

-With a greater number of alternatives, making a choice can be more difficult.
+With so many ways to travel, making a choice can be difficult.
 My recommendation is to evaluate your priorities:

 FAQs: How To Get From Abu Dhabi To Dubai